-The City will investigate the financial, design and institutional mechanisms to facilitate the development of affordable multi-storey BNG ownership and rental housing, and improve the form and quality of living environments in subsidised-housing areas.
+The City will investigate the financial, design and institutional mechanisms to facilitate the development of affordable multi-storey housing, and improve the form and quality of living environments in subsidised-housing areas.
 Pilot projects will be initiated to test the viability of separately metering and charging for services in backyard and second dwellings.